 4.4.6.
-People Served (Direct Contact)
+Number of Services Delivered (Direct Contact)

-Provide the estimated overall number of direct services delivered to members of the public and to professionals by the funded project.
+Provide the estimated overall number of services directly delivered to members of the public and to professionals by the funded project.
+Each service should be counted, regardless of the number of services one person receives.
 The applicant is required to itemize separately the education, navigation, and clinical activities/services, with estimates, that led to the calculation of the overall estimate provided.
 Refer to Appendix A for definitions.